Tools for Researchers and Practitioners

 The SNAP-Ed Toolkit helps SNAP-Ed Implementing Agencies across the country find evidence-based interventions and explore the SNAP-Ed Evaluation Framework in order to strengthen impact towards the goal of helping SNAP-eligible households make healthy eating and physical activity choices on a limited budget.

-This is a brief list of some of the most popular evidence-based interventions developed by HPDP researchers.
+This is a brief list of some of the most popular tools and interventions developed by HPDP researchers.
 At these links you can find enrollment information, toolkits, or intervention materials.